larry40305/ComputerGraphics_Lab4/README.md

 I complete all the tasks with ChatGPT.
 I use ChatGPT to help me figure out some part of the source code and help me recognize some concept of task.
 I also collect relevant information from the Internet.
 I revise some part of previous Hw3 because the program cannot run correctly.
+Demo.mp4 is the demo video of the HW4.